mlpack/blog/content/blog/YannisFinal.md

 For the default parameters (`secondHashTable = 99901, bucketSize = 500`), this required almost 50 million objects of type `size_t` to be allocated. `size_t` is usually 8 bytes long, resulting in an allocation of about 400Mb when the program launched.
 This is bad, but it's even worse if a user sets `bucketSize` to some significantly larger size, like 3000 or 4000 (not unreasonable for larger datasets).

-The new version of the code refrains from such excessive allocations, using `std::vec<arma::Col>` instead of a 2-dimensional matrix.
+The new version of the code refrains from such excessive allocations, using a `std::vec` of  arma::Col`s instead of a 2-dimensional matrix.

 # Multiprobe LSH